naokishibuya/ShinkaEvolve-FE/README.md

     - cross-asset crisis reasoning,
     - clarity and structure.

-    Reviewer feedback drives Shinka’s evolution loop.
+    The reviewer provides both numerical scores and textual feedback for each scenario.

+5. **Summarizer LLM**

+    The summarizer LLM:
+    - assesses relative difficulty across all scenarios based on complexity factors,
+    - produces difficulty weights without seeing individual scores (to prevent bias),
+    - computes the final difficulty-weighted fitness score that drives evolution.

-The optimisation and pricing remain deterministic; only the narrative layer is evolved.
+The optimization and pricing remain deterministic; only the narrative layer is evolved.

 > This setup is loosely reminiscent of an actor–critic pattern.
 The prompt-builder function is the component being optimised (“actor”), because it determines what prompt the analyst LLM receives.
 The reviewer LLM acts as the “critic,” providing structured feedback that guides the evolution of the prompt-builder over generations.
 However, analogy breaks since only the prompt-builder code evolves; both LLMs remain fixed.
 >